sagar-uprety/Sahayogi_Haath_Donation_App/README.md

 ## About ℹ️

-Sahayogi Haath (Helping Hands) is a Flutter based Mobile Application that provides a single platform for users to search charity organizations, get detailed information and donate to the ones’ they love.
+Sahayogi Haath (Helping Hands) is a Flutter based Mobile Application that provides a single platform for users to search charity organizations`, get detailed information and donate to the ones’ they love.
 This application also integrates eSewa payment gateways for seamless transactions.

 ## Key Features 🧑‍💻